 - Applicants must include their Personal Identification Code (PIC) within their application.
 Directions to determine your PIC are included in the application.

-- Applicants may only claim hours as a coach or mentor for teams that participated in one competition.
+- Applicants may only claim hours as a coach or mentor for teams that participated in the required number of competitions.

-- Time spent at competitions do not count toward SCECHs and should not be logged.
+- Time spent at competitions do not count towards SCECHs and should not be logged.

 SCECH Calculation

 For every ten hours of contact, one SCECH is awarded.
 A maximum number of 40 SCECHs can be awarded for robotics coaching.
-Time spent at a competition or event does not count toward SCECHs and should not be included in your log.
+Time spent at competitions do not count towards SCECHs and should not be included in your log.

 1 SCECH = 10 hours of service